NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:set-return-reporter

-#### bspace:set-return-reporter *experiment-name* *value-name* *reporter*
+#### bspace:set-return-reporter *string* *string* *string*

-Set a named return value for the specified experiment.
-An error will be thrown if an experiment does not exist with the provided name.
+Set a return value for the experiment specified in the first input, with the name specified in the second input.
+An error will be thrown if the specified experiment does not exist.

 Example: